mixmesh/simulator/README.md

 <dl>
   <dt>./src/simulator_app.erl</dt>
-  <dd>Application module</dd>
+  <dd>A simulator application module</dd>
   <dt>./src/simulator_sup.erl</dt>
-  <dd>Top-level supervisor module</dd>
+  <dd>A simulator top-level supervisor module</dd>
   <dt>./src/simulator_players_sup.erl</dt>
-  <dd>Under this supervisor a number of `player_sup` supervisors are
+  <dd>A player supervisor which supervises a dynamic number of
-  added (resides in the player repository).
-They are added dynamically by simulator_serv.erl.</dd>
+  ./player/src/player_sup.er supervisors (added dynamically by simulator_serv.erl)</dd>
   <dt>./src/neighbour_serv.erl</dt>
-  <dd>The neighbour server keeps track of how close players are to
+  <dd>A neighbour server which keeps track of how close players are to
   each other.
-It uses the rstar repository to keep track of this.</dd>
+It uses the rstar repository to keep track of closeness.</dd>
   <dt>./src/simulator_serv.erl</dt>
   <dd>See above</dd>
   <dt>./src/render_serv.erl</dt>
-  <dd>The render server collects data and send it down to a NIF that
+  <dd>A render server which collects data and send it down to a NIF that
-  do the actual demo rendering on screen (using Simple2D).</dd>
+  do the actual demo rendering on screen, i.e. using Simple2D</dd>
   <dt>./src/simulator_pki_serv.erl</dt>
-  <dd>The simulator uses and extra PKI server to keep track of all
+  <dd>A simulator server which works as an extra PKI server keeping
-  player instances</dd>
+  track of all player instances</dd>
   <dt>./src/simulator.erl</dt>
-  <dd>Utility module which contains a marshalling API on top of
+  <dd>A helper module which contains a marshalling API on top of
-  function in simulator_nif.erl but also house a number of GPS specific helper functions.</dd>
+  functionality in simulator_nif.erl, but also house a number of GPS specific utility functions</dd>
   <dt>./src/simulator_config.erl</dd>
-  <dd>Helper module to simualtor_serv.erl</dd>
+  <dd>A helper module to simualtor_serv.erl</dd>

 player_db.erl and stats_db.erl wraps public ETS tables which the simulator relies upon to gain a global view of each player's state.